 - Control the amount of moisture in the home – The EPA also recommends keeping indoor humidity levels between 30 and 50 percent.

-If you are looking for additional ways to improve your indoor air quality, Air Concepts of Middle Georgia in Middle Georgia offers a variety of indoor air quality solutions, including:
+If you are looking for additional ways to improve your indoor air quality, Air Concepts of Middle Georgia in Milledgeville and Middle Georgia offers a variety of indoor air quality solutions, including:

 If you have questions about how to improve your indoor air quality, our experts are happy to come out and evaluate your home.
 Give us a call at 478-200-5689 to schedule an appointment.